 In this article, we learned about bonding curves and its use cases.
-Curved bonding is a useful cryptoeconomic primitive that helps you design incentives in decentralized networks.
+The token bonding curve is a useful cryptoeconomic primitive that helps you design incentives in decentralized networks.

 However, the exact science of implementing proper incentive structures remains a nascent and challenging field.
 What kind of curve would lead to a healthy decentralized network?

-As building blocks such as bonding curves refine and mature, people will become empowered to build incentivized, adversarial games that lead to successful decentralized communities.
+As building blocks such as bonding curves refine and mature, people will become empowered to build incentivized games that lead to functional decentralized communities.